NeetBux-Hash/Tumbler.CameraUpgrades/README.md

    Moves the prime tag function to the **Melee button** (A/Q), based on your layout.
 This helps separate crouch and suspect tagging functions.

 - **Switch to E**
-   Moves the prime tag button to the **Use button** (E), which is close to the movement keys for easier access.
+   Moves the prime tag button to the **Use button** (E), which is closer to the suspect tag key for easier access.

 #### Viewfinder/Hide Menu Button (Toggle):
 This group allows you to adjust the buttons used for toggling the viewfinder in photo mode.
-The default buttons are **A** for the normal camera and **E** for the suspect camera.
+The default buttons are **A/Q** for the normal camera and **E** for the suspect camera.

 - **Off**
    Keeps the default settings.